 The Fox Project does not receive financial support from national or local government.
 It relies entirely on donations form supporters, the general public and, for specific projects, from grant making trusts.
 There is no official membership for supporters, but a donation of at least £10, either by cash, cheque, card or standing order, guarantees you will receive newsletters, appeals and updates for a period of 12 months.
-Apart from a small range of sales goods, fundraising schemes include our Cub Adoption Scheme, A Day Out with the Foxes and an annual music festival entitled Rock with the Foxes.
+Apart from a small range of sales goods, fundraising schemes include our Cub Adoption Scheme, Meet the Cubs and A Day Out with the Fox Project.
 Information on these may be obtained from our Admin Office.

 In addition to our permanent staff we operate a network of around 150 volunteers.
 These fall into several categories – Unit Partners, Local Rescuers, Fosterers, Rehabilitators and Fundraisers.
 If you find any of these interesting, please contact us by email or telephone for more information.
 If you prefer you can support us from a distance through regular donations by Standing Order, by response to our periodical newsletters or by clicking The Big Give button.